 Ruth is placed during the dark and tumultuous times of the Judges (Ruth 1:1).
 In Judges, people did what was right in their own eyes (Judges 21:25) which lead to “the cycle of sin” which was repeated throughout the book:

 18 Whenever the LORD raised up a judge for them, he was with the judge and saved them out of the hands of their enemies as long as the judge lived; for the LORD relented because of their groaning under those who oppressed and afflicted them.
 19 But when the judge died, the people returned to ways even more corrupt than those of their ancestors, following other gods and serving and worshiping them.
-They refused to give up their evil practices and stubborn ways. ~ Judges 2:18-19
+They refused to give up their evil practices and stubborn ways. ~ Judges 2:18-19There’s also a cycle in the book of Ruth – a cycle of kindness/mercy (hesed) is displayed throughout the book by Ruth, Boaz and YHWH.
+A simple thematic division of the book of Ruth could quite possibly be – The kindness of Ruth (ch.
+1), the kindness of Boaz (ch.
+2), the kindness of Boaz and Ruth collide (ch.
+3), and the kindness of God (ch.
+4).

-The story sets out in the period of the judges, Elimelech, Naomi, and their sons leave Bethlehem because of a famine to Naomi and her daughters-in-lawsojourn in Moab.
+The story sets out in the period of the judges, Elimelech, Naomi, and their sons leave Bethlehem because of a famine to sojourn in Moab.
 Naomi's husband, Elimelech, dies there.
 Mahlon and Chilion, the sons, marry Moabite women, Ruth and Orpah.
 Ten years later the sons die too, leaving no children.
 Naomi has lost her family and devastated (1:1–5).
 Learning that the famine in Israel is over, she decides to return to Bethlehem; Orpah stays behind, but Ruth, after expressing her love and loyalty to Naomi, accompanies Naomi back to Bethlehem (1:6–22).
 At harvest time, Ruth goes to glean in a field that happens to belong to Elimelech's relative, Boaz (2:1–23).
 Naomi knows he is an eligible kinsman-redeemer.
 Following Naomi's daring plan, in a midnight encounter at the threshing floor, Ruth, at great risk to herself, boldly asks him, as a redeemer, to marry her (3:1–18).
 After a closer kinsman refuses to take Ruth, Boaz redeems all the property of the deceased and marries Ruth (4:1–12).
 They have a son, Obed, who becomes the grandfather of King David (4:13–22).
 Ruth is no longer a childless widower and Naomi has a family again.

 The Jesus Mission in Ruth: